-While certain types of A/R deduction categories like legitimate trade promotion chargebacks are, in fact, “a cost of doing business,” there remains plenty of profit leakage in the categories that are “a cost of doing business poorly.”
+While certain types of A/R deduction categories, like legitimate trade promotion billbacks, are, in fact, “a cost of doing business,” there remains significant profit leakage in the types that are “a cost of doing business poorly.”
 These other deduction categories include vendor compliance and product delivery errors, OTIF chargebacks, shipment shortages, pricing deductions, rebates, returns, debit-credit reconciliations, etc.

-Use best practice systems and processes to manage deductions so that no monetary recovery value is lost.
+Use best practice systems and processes to manage deductions without losing monetary recovery value.
 Examine the revenue cycle from order entry to cash collection to find the delays, error-prone areas, extra hand-offs, and paper shuffling you can eliminate.
 This will free up both cash flow and resources.

 When transaction volumes are high, great technology is the key to performance.
 You set the strategies, and the system can drive the entire process from cash application through deduction and collection management, eliminating redundant overhead.

-For example, consider a Software as a Service (‘SaaS”) system with flexible rule-based workflow down to deduction type (i.e., return deductions follow a different process than do discounts) and customized by the customer (a Wal-Mart requires a different approach than mom-and-pops).
+For example, consider a system with a flexible rule-based workflow down to deduction type (i.e., return deductions follow a different process than discounts) and configured by the customer (“Wal-Mart” type customers requires a different approach than “mom-and-pop” type customers).

 In addition, the median deduction cycle from receipt to the resolution of deductions is 105 days (45 days to investigate and 60 days to pursue collection if charged back), about the same as in 1995.

 A $1 Billion consumer goods company may incur $100-150 Millions of deductions annually and have $20-50 Million tied up in deductions at any one time.